CoolKit-Technologies/eWeLink-API/en/UIIDProtocol.md

 }
 ```

-4. Set the device to power down and come back on, turn on switch.
+4. Set the device to power cycle and turn on the switch

 ```json
 {